Men's League Rules and Guidelines – 2017

 By violation of this procedure, any participating player not originally registered with a team will be considered ineligible.
 Team's playing with ineligible players are disqualified from post season play.

 League Rules: Teams that forfeit more than 3 regular season games DO NOT QUALIFY FOR PLAYOFFS.
 Verbal assault and/or fighting between players and/or refs is not tolerated.
-Inappropriate behavior means immediate dismissal from the league at the ULA's discretion.
+Inappropriate behavior means immediate dismissal from the league at the league’s discretion.

 Field: Regulation size field – 110 yards in length and between 53 and 60 yards in width.
 (See NFHS rulebook for diagram).

 Spectators: Spectators are held to the same conduct rules and standards as players.
 Harassment of referees is not tolerated!
 Being on the premises is a privilege enforced by both referees and the league commissioner.
 Any rude or abusive behavior results in a dismissal from the field.
-Spectators are encouraged to sit on the sidline opposite of the player area.
+Spectators are encouraged to sit on the sideline opposite of the player area.